annhienktuit/Nhan-dien-khuong-mat-qua-webcam-opencv/README.md

-# Nhan dien khuong mat qua webcam
+# Face recognition using OpenCV library